teamdeeson/d9-quickstart/README.md

 * [Docker](https://docs.docker.com/engine/install/)
 * [Lando](https://github.com/lando/lando/releases)

+__Note when installing Lando with Docker already installed use the custom install and choose only to install Lando and not the bundled Docker__

 ## Creating a new Drupal 9 site

 Use the following command to create a new Drupal 9 project.
 Replace `<project-name>` with your own name.
 Keep the project name short and without punctuation (e.g. myproject)